Don’t have a Kindle? Click below to Download the Free Apps:

 In the 1970’s, Henry Stone’s TK Productions was the world’s premiere independent record company.
 Here is the true story of the money, cars, and drugs that powered its radio promotion as told by Stone himself.
 The irreverent record mogul also relates his insider knowledge on the “Payola Scandal” of 1959 as only one who has been in the record business since 1946 can.
 Now 91 years old, Henry Stone is ready to give the world his Stone Cold Truth on Payola in the Music Biz.

-In the 1970’s Henry Stone’s TK Productions was the largest independent record label in the world; With 27 Gold plaques, five #1 pop hits on Billboard, hundreds of releases, hundreds of millions in record sales, heavy rotation for his music on r&b and pop radio, and dance floors of the hottest nightclubs in the world playing his hits.
+In the 1970’s Henry Stone’s TK Productions was one of the largest independent record labels in the world; With 27 Gold plaques, five #1 pop hits on Billboard, hundreds of releases, hundreds of millions in record sales, heavy rotation for his music on r&b and pop radio, and dance floors of the hottest nightclubs in the world playing his hits.

 Book highlights include:

 – How Henry Stone generated liquid cash to send his team out on the road to pay off the biggest radio DJs in the country.

 – The importance of New York City clubs in determining what songs made radio, and thus generate national airplay.

 – How the major record labels still use these tactics to this day.